fallen-icarus/cardano-swaps/GettingStarted.md

 or else the user friendly error messages will be stripped from the smart contracts and the resulting beacons will be different.

-For integration testing, you can create your own custom beacons without changing the dApp's logic by changing the string passed [here](aiken/lib/cardano_swaps/common/types.ak#L4).
+For integration testing, you can create your own custom beacons without changing the protocol's logic by changing the string passed [here](aiken/lib/cardano_swaps/common/types.ak#L4).
 Currently, it is set to "".
 You can change this to any string personal to you so that you can get custom beacons to play with for testing.

 If you would like to use the `cardano-swaps` CLI after making your changes, you will need to rebuild it with `cabal bulid exe:cardano-swaps`.
 As long as you did not make any breaking changes,